-Do you need an Immigration Fraud Waiver?
+Do you need a Fraud Waiver?

 You may have omitted certain information on a previous application for a visa or a green card.
 You may have failed to reveal that you were married.
 The possibilities are endless.
-Fraud is lifetime bar to remaining in the US.
+Fraud is lifetime bar to being admitted to or remaining in the US.

 I-601 Fraud Waivers

 However, the government may waive your fraud if your spouse or parent is a US citizen or a green card holder, and if you were not granted a waiver, these relatives would suffer extreme hardship.
 Note that fraud waivers are more limited than section 212(h) criminal waivers.
 Unlike 212(h) waivers, in deciding fraud waivers, hardship to your children is not considered.

 “We hired an immigration attorney from the Law Offices of Carl Shusterman when my husband faced deportation proceedings.
 He had a tremendously complicated case, yet they were able to reopen it by the BIA and follow through to finish by acquiring a green card for him.
 His attorney was Jennifer Rozdzielski.
 She is highly ethical, professional, trustworthy, and attentive.
 Jennifer made our dreams come true by helping keep our family together.
 Would highly recommend.”

 - Anna, Los Angeles, California

 Zoom Consultations Available!

 How Do You Apply for a Fraud Waiver?

 In order to apply for a fraud waiver in the US, you need to submit form I-601 and extensive documentation to the USCIS, or if you are in removal proceedings, to the Immigration Judge.
 If you applying abroad, submit these materials to the US Embassy or Consulate where your interview takes place.